 Her monograph, In the Wake of Revival and Revolution, 1915-2005: Postcolonial Modernist Theatre and Performance in Ireland, Australia, and New Zealand, examines how politically and aesthetically radical modernisms are generated out of geohistorically specific modernities that are characterized by energies of cultural revival and socio-political revolution.
-By tracing the aftereffects of cultural, social, and political movements within postcolonial modernity as they intersect with theatre and performance practices in Ireland, Australia, and New Zealand, she offers an account of how postcolonial modernist theatre and performance becomes a simultaneously funereal and celebratory vigil over the vicissitudes of modern life in newly reconfigured postcolonial nation-states.
+By tracing the aftereffects of cultural, social, and political movements within postcolonial modernity as they intersect with theatre and performance practices and history in Ireland, Australia, and New Zealand, she offers an analysis of how postcolonial modernist theatre and performance becomes a simultaneously funereal and celebratory vigil over the vicissitudes of modern life in newly reconfigured postcolonial nation-states.